CN-TU/pysdoclust-stream/README.md

 classifier = clustering.SDOclustream(k=k, T=T, input_buffer=ibuff)
 ```

-In the following piece of code the stream data is processed point by point.
+In the piece of code below the stream data is processed point by point.
 SDOclustream provides a clustering label and an outlierness score per point.
-Additionally, SDOclustream can perform outlier thresholding internally by giving the label *-1* to outliers.
-To do this, you must set ``outlier_handling=True`` and set the ``outlier_threshold`` (default=5).
+It can also perform outlier thresholding internally by giving the label *-1* to outliers.
+To do this, ``outlier_handling=True`` must be set and the ``outlier_threshold`` (default=5) adjusted.

 ```python